axhixh/album/README.md

 A Clojure script used to generate photo albums at http://www.axhixh.com.np

+## Build
+Use lein uberjar to build standalone jar file.

 ## Usage
-Used inside repl.

-lein repl

-(load "album/core")
-(in-ns 'album.core)
-(write-album "albumid" "album title" "email@gmail.com" "password")
+  java -jar album-standalone.jar

+Will generate the usage help.
+i
-Generates HTML files in target directory.
+Generates HTML files in current directory.

 ## License

-Copyright © 2012 Ashish Shrestha
+Copyright © 2012 - 2013  Ashish Shrestha

 Distributed under the Eclipse Public License, the same as Clojure.